DeepSourceCorp/nuxt-websocket/README.md

 #### `send (message: string | Record<string, unknown>): Promise<void>`

-Waits for the websocket connection to be open if not already and transmits the data received.
+Waits for the WebSocket connection to be open if not already and transmits the data received.

 ```js
 await this.$socketManager.send({ event: "socket", data: "Hello world" });